Sunny weather on its way always spells one thing for us – Beach Days!

 Bonus tip: Try pre-freezing some pouch meals, by the time they defrost they’ll still be lovely and cool for a refreshing treat.

 Stick with us here!
 Yes if space will allow packing an inflatable kids paddle pool can be a great idea.
 This gives your baby a sand-free area to still safely enjoy a supervised splash.
-You can fill it just with a few toys or add a couple of inches of water – do keep an eye on the temperature and never leave baby unsupervised.
+You can fill it just with a few toys or add a couple of inches of water – do keep an eye on the temperature and never, ever leave a baby unsupervised.

 Digging, squashing, sifting – this is what sand play for little ones is all about.
 Once your baby is upright or crawling, make sure to throw in some fun extras for them to enjoy on the beach – though don’t go overboard, you’ve got plenty of years of dragging toys to the beach to come!
 Some fun basic ideas here for babies to enjoy: